-- Equal Error Rate (EER): the error rate when the false positive rate (FPR) and false negative rate (FNR) are equal. - Area Under Curve (AUC): the area under the Receiver Operating Characteristic (ROC) curve, obtained by plotting the true positive rate (TPR) against the FPR.
-This can be intuitively thought of as the probability that the system can distinguish between two inputs of different classes [44].
+• Area Under Curve (AUC): the area under the Receiver Operating Characteristic (ROC) curve, obtained by plotting the true positive rate (TPR) against the FPR.
+This can be intuitively thought of as the probability that the system can distinguish between two inputs of different classes [47].

-In computing each of these, we vary the distance threshold below which we accept two messages as being from the same transmitter.
+To compute each of these, we vary the distance threshold below which we accept two messages as being from the same transmitter.
 By raising this threshold, we accept a greater number of legitimate messages, but open the system up to easier spoofing attacks.
-Conversely, by lowering the threshold the system is made more secure, but legitimate messages are less likely to be accepted as such.
+Conversely, by lowering the threshold the system is made more secure by rejecting more attacker messages, but legitimate messages are more likely to be erroneously rejected.

-Our base model has an AUC of 0.627 and EER of 0.405.
+Our base model has an AUC of 0.703 and EER of 0.351.
 This is sufficient performance to demonstrate the feasibility of our techniques, particularly in the more difficult case of distinguishing satellite transmitters with identical hardware.
 In Section 5 we go on to demonstrate that performance is significantly better in a replay attack scenario, confirming its usefulness in a security context.
 For the rest of this section we continue to assess performance on the original (non-attacked) dataset.